djav1985/v-comic-layout-designer/README.md

 State archives download as ZIP files that include `state.db` alongside every asset in `public/uploads/`.
 Restoring a snapshot replaces the database and asset library with the archive contents.

+## Frontend architecture

+The browser code is now organized as ES modules so individual concerns can evolve without navigating a 1,700-line script:

+- `public/js/image-library.js` handles the asset gallery, uploads, and selection state.
+- `public/js/pages.js` owns layout rendering, persistence, state streaming, and shared constants.
+- `public/js/exporters.js` focuses on PDF/PNG export routines and keyboard shortcuts.
+- `public/js/save-indicator.js` and `public/js/state.js` keep UI feedback and shared flags centralized.
+- `public/js/app.js` wires the modules together on `DOMContentLoaded`.

+When contributing frontend features, choose the module that matches the responsibility above or create a new one for any major concern rather than expanding `app.js` again.

 ## Keyboard Shortcuts

 Open the workspace help menu next to **Add Page** to reveal these commands when you need a refresher.